BSc Business Management (Human Resource Management) with Foundation Year

 Career prospects

-You will find business and HRM graduates in a variety of roles including chief executives, senior business leaders, notable academics and public figures.
+You will find Business Management and Human Resource Management graduates in a variety of roles including chief executives, senior business leaders, notable academics and public figures.
 Most graduates will, of course, be found in the human resource departments of both public and private organisations, across all industries.